Trump touts coronavirus vaccine announcements 'on my watch': 'Great discoveries'

 MODERNA CEO CHEERS CORONAVIRUS VACCINE SAFETY AS 'GAMECHANGER,' WITH 20M DOSES AVAILABLE BY END OF YEAR

-"More good news today from #OperationWarpSpeed: The Moderna/NIH vaccine candidate is now the second vaccine to show the potential for very high efficacy in Phase 3 trials," Azar wrote on Twitter.
+"More good news today from #OperationWarpSpeed: The Moderna/NIH vaccine candidate is now the second vaccine to show the potential for very high efficacy in Phase 3 trials," Azar wrote on Twitter, adding that this is a "stunning result of President Trump's leadership."

 Trump launched Operation Warp Speed in the spring as a multiagency partnership between the federal government and private drugmakers to produce and distribute effective vaccines and therapeutics.
-Azar said Warp Speed has put around $2 billion to support the Moderna vaccine
+Azar said Warp Speed has put around $2 billion to support the Moderna vaccine.

+The U.S. government has previously struck a deal with Moderna for 100 million doses, with an option to buy an additional 400 million doses.

+The president's daughter and senior adviser Ivanka Trump also weighed in on the news.

 Moderna CEO Stephane Bancel said Monday his company's coronavirus vaccine has demonstrated a "gamechanger" safety record in ongoing studies.

-"People who did got our vaccine did not get any severe disease, which is of course a gamechanger," Bancel told "Mornings with Maria" Monday.
+"People who did got our vaccine did not get any severe disease, which is of course a gamechanger," Bancel told FOX Business Network's "Mornings with Maria" Monday.

+If it receives emergency use authorization from the Food and Drug Administration, Moderna will work with the FDA and Centers for Disease Control and Prevention to get the vaccines to high-risk individuals first, Bancel said.

+Twenty million doses would be available by the end of the year, he told host Maria Bartiromo.

 CLICK HERE TO GET THE FOX NEWS APP

+Dr. Anthony Fauci told the TODAY Show on Monday that the Moderna vaccine data are "striking" and "quite impressive," and that its efficacy "foretells an impact on this outbreak."

+"This is a really strong step forward to where we want to be," Fauci told NBC.

-Fox News' Yael Halon contributed to this report.
+Fox News' Chris Ciaccia and Yael Halon contributed to this report.